Telethon Network of Genetic Biobanks - The Charter

 - the biological material is preserved, if possible, by at least two methods (whole blood/DNA, whole blood/cell line, RNA/cell line);

-- each biospecimen (e.g. whole blood, DNA, RNA) is subdivided into several very small aliquots to avoid repeated freezing and thawing; in the case of cryopreserved cell lines, a minimum number of 4 cryotubes from the original biological material must be ensured, and out of these at least one cryotube is stored in another container and in another place;
+- each biospecimen (e.g. whole blood, DNA, RNA) is subdivided into several very small aliquots to avoid repeated freezing and thawing; in the case of cryopreserved cell lines, a minimum number of 3/4 cryotubes from the original biological material must be ensured, and out of these at least one cryotube is stored in another container and in another place.
+In view of events such as power loss, fire, flooding, earthquakes, user errors etc. samples and aliquots should be divided and stored in separate buildings or, ideally, at separate sites;

 - the divided and aliquoted samples are stored in different containers and locations, under the responsibility of the Biobank Director.